sfdrogojan/sfmc-csharp-sdk/docs/TransactionalMessagingApi.md

 <a name="getemailsendstatusforrecipient"></a>
 # **GetEmailSendStatusForRecipient**
-> ResponseGetEmailSendStatusForRecipient GetEmailSendStatusForRecipient (string messageKey)
+> ResponseGetDefinitionSendStatusForRecipient GetEmailSendStatusForRecipient (string messageKey)

 getEmailSendStatusForRecipient